Highsnobiety

 Alongside the digital drop, archival reissues will roll out in boutiques from Milan to Los Angeles, timed with Milan Fashion Week and the Academy Museum Gala in October.

-Armani’s influence today isn’t loud, but it’s everywhere.
-In the late ’70s and ’80s, he rewrote tailoring with soft shoulders, unstructured jackets, and muted palettes, laying the blueprint for what we now call quiet luxury.
+Like Armani itself, Armani’s influence doesn't scream but it is plain to see for those who look.
+In the late ’70s and ’80s, the Italian designer rewrote tailoring with soft shoulders, unstructured jackets, and muted but rich palettes, laying the blueprint for what we now call quiet luxury.

-TikTok has caught on, and FashionTokers are hunting down ‘80s power jackets and deep-cut Emporio trousers the way they chase Maison Margiela tabi boots or Helmut Lang archive denim.
+To this day, younger collectors hunt down ‘80s-era power-shoulder jackets and deep-cut Emporio trousers the way they might also chase Maison Margiela tabi boots or Helmut Lang archive denim.

 Your Highsnobiety privacy settings have blocked this Instagram post.

-By opening the archive, the house isn’t just preserving history, it’s reminding everyone it wrote half the rulebook of modern luxury, and maybe did it sharper than anyone else.
+By opening its archive, Armani is modestly reminding everyone it wrote half the rulebook of modern luxury, and it did so sharper than anyone else.

 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.
 Want to shop the products our editors actually love?
 Visit the HS Style Guide for recs on all things fashion, footwear, and beauty.